 Whitley Frazier, LCSW

-Trauma-informed, court-ready psychological evaluations are provided for immigration-related legal matters, including asylum, VAWA, and extreme hardship petitions.
+Trauma-informed, court-ready mental health evaluations are provided for immigration-related legal matters, including asylum, VAWA, and extreme hardship petitions.
 Evaluations are completed with clinical care, cultural humility, and a clear understanding of legal documentation needs.

 Available in: Georgia| South Carolina | Virginia